UWPCE-PythonCert/PythonCertDevel/_sources/modules/ObjectOrientationOverview.rst.txt

 What are its strengths and weaknesses vis-a-vis OO?

-It does support all of the above concepts (except data protection)
+Python does support all of the above concepts (except data protection).

 But it does not support *full* encapsulation, i.e., it does not require classes, and classes don't have "private" attributes.

 **but ...**

-Folks can't even agree on what OO "really" means
+Folks can't even agree on what OO "really" means.

 See: The Quarks of Object-Oriented Development